wlperry/umd_biostats/ecostats_lectures/lecture_05/05_01_lecture_powerpoint.pptx.md

 ::: callout-tip
 ## Practice Exercise 2: Formulating Hypotheses

-For the following research questions about fish lengths write the null and alternative hypotheses:
+For the following research questions about needle lengths write the null and alternative hypotheses:

-1. Are needle lengths ion shady and sunny sides different?
+1. Are needle lengths on shady and sunny sides different?

 What are the hypotheses?